 - Hair shedding may occur in the early stages of pregnancy and is usually due to effluvium hair loss.

-- Hair growth may occur due to increased oestrogen levels during pregnancy which can lead to thicker hair even in women with androgenetic alopecia.
+- Hair growth may occur due to increased oestrogen during pregnancy.
+This can lead to thicker hair even in women with androgenetic alopecia.

-- Hair loss may occur in women with androgenetic alopecia if circulating androgens levels are raised by pregnancy.
+- Hair loss may occur in women with androgenetic alopecia if circulating androgen levels are raised by pregnancy.

-- Postpartum hair loss commonly occurs between three to six months after childbirth when the oestrogen levels reduce back to normal.
-This results in hair shedding of any newly regrown hairs during pregnancy.
+- Postpartum hair loss commonly occurs between three to six months after childbirth, when oestrogen levels reduce back to normal.
+This results in shedding of any newly regrown hairs from pregnancy.
 It is a temporary condition that usually resolves within a year.

 Hair loss doesn’t usually require treatment during pregnancy.
 However, for patients who are badly affected, you will need to speak to a medical professional first.
 This is because many of the treatments needed to treat androgenetic alopecia are not safe to use during pregnancy or breastfeeding.
-For this reason, health, lifestyle and non medication treatment options are the main way to treat androgenetic hair loss or any other type of alopecia in pregnancy,.
+For this reason, health, lifestyle and non-medication options are the main way to manage hair loss in pregnancy.

-Androgenetic alopecia is a common type of hair loss that whilst not reversible has a number of effective treatment options.
-The best treatment will depend on a number of factors including your overall health as well as extent of the hair loss.
-Recognising the early signs and symptoms of androgenetic hair loss are key to diagnosis and starting treatment.
-Whilst there are lots of over the counter treatments, its a good idea to seek help from a medical professional to get the correct diagnosis and best treatment for you.
+Androgenetic alopecia is a common type of hair loss that, whilst not reversible, has a number of effective treatment options.
+The best treatment will depend on factors like your overall health and the extent of the hair loss.
+Recognising the early signs and symptoms of androgenetic hair loss is key to diagnosis and starting treatment.
+Whilst there are lots of over the counter treatments, it’s wise to seek professional help for the correct diagnosis and best treatment.